gbmhunter/blog/content/programming/general/pid-control/index.md

 ---
 author: gbmhunter
+categories: [ "Programming" ]
 date: 2012-10-01
+description: "A tutorial on PID control including equations, examples and simulations."
 draft: false
+lastmod: 2019-05-21
+tags: [ "programming", "control theory", "PID", "systems", "controllers", "setpoints", "integral windup", "simulation", "NinjaCalc" ]
 title: PID Control
 type: page
 ---

 ## Overview

 PID control is a very common technique for controlling a system in which you have a desired set-point for the system to be in, and are able to control this with one variable.
-PID is an acronym for proportional-derivative-integral, and describes the three mathematical processes used to decide on a output to the control system.
+PID is an acronym for Proportional-Derivative-Integral, and describes the three mathematical processes used to decide on a output to the control system.

 You change the dynamics of the PID control loop by varying three parameters, the proportional, integral and derivative constants.